leotappe/leotappe.github.io/_posts/2020-05-29-infinite-smurfs.markdown

 > is satisfiable.

 Aha!
 This lets us reason about the infinite set \\(\mathcal{S}\\) in terms of its finite subsets.
-We now only have the prove that every finite subset
+We now only have to prove that every finite subset
 \\(\mathcal{T} \subset \mathcal{S}\\) is satisfiable.
 So why is this the case?
 Well, notice that any such finite subset corresponds to a formula in [2-CNF](https://en.wikipedia.org/wiki/2-satisfiability): each clause consists